opensearch-project/technical-steering/special-interest-groups/build-interest-group-charter.md

 ## Purpose

 The OpenSearch Project, following Technical Steering Committee (TSC) recommendations, proposes to create a Build Interest Group (BIG) that focuses on repository health.
-This includes managing new repository creation, retiring or archiving the existing repositories, monitoring activity in existing repositories, and tracking maintainer status.
-This group will also establish guidelines for members, set criteria for newly proposed repositories, and come up with recommendations which will be then reviewed by TSC for decision making.
-The group will provide feedback to the TSC before the final decision is made through a voting of TSC members.
+This includes managing new repository creation, retiring or archiving existing repositories, monitoring activity in existing repositories, and tracking maintainer status.
+This group will also establish guidelines for members, set criteria for newly proposed repositories, and come up with recommendations which will then be reviewed by TSC for decision making.
+The group will provide feedback to the TSC before the final decision is made through voting of TSC members.

 ## Responsibilities

-* Start an initial review of the new repository's proposal / RFC / Issue (through a [new repository request](https://github.com/opensearch-project/.github/issues/new?template=REPOSITORY_REQUEST_TEMPLATE.yaml) send by the requester)
+* Start an initial review of the new repository's proposal / RFC / Issue (through a [new repository request](https://github.com/opensearch-project/.github/issues/new?template=REPOSITORY_REQUEST_TEMPLATE.yaml) sent by the requester)
   * Based on [these categories](https://github.com/opensearch-project/.github/issues/296)
 * Ensure new repositories align with the foundation’s [charter](https://foundation.opensearch.org/assets/media/OpenSearch%20Project%20Technical%20Charter%20Final%209-13-2024.docx.pdf)
 * Review by a subject matter expert (SME) on the proposal